ahmedmustahid/html-cv/README.md

 ## Motivation

-GitHub Pages is probably the best place developer could store their CV.
-Giving a potential employer a link to your CV stored on GitHub shows your intense desire for automation and stands you out.
+GitHub Pages is probably the best place developer could store it's CV.
+Giving a potential employer a link to your CV stored on GitHub shows your strong desire for automation and definitely stands you out.

-The idea behind **The Curriculum Vitae Template** is to provide anyone with a quick solution for creating and managing CVs (both HTML and PDF versions) with the help of GitHub.
+The idea behind **The Curriculum Vitae Template** is to provide anyone a quick solution for creating and managing CV (both HTML and PDF versions) with the help of GitHub.

 ## Installation

 1. Create a new repo out of this template by clicking [this link](https://github.com/sneas/cv-template/generate).
 1. Clone the newly created repo.
 1. Install project dependencies with `npm install`.
 1. Run `npm run deploy` to initialize `gh-pages`.
 This is a one time action.
-Further deployments will be initiated by GitHub Actions on every push to `main`.
+Further deployments will be initiated by GitHub Actions on every push to `master`.

 ## Usage